DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Implementation and Setup

 \subsection{Experiment Setup}

 We conduct experiments in an office environment, as illustrated in Fig.~\ref{fig:experiment_layout}.
 Ten locations are selected as transmitter and receiver positions to measure the average performance under different SNR conditions in both line-of-sight (LoS) and non-line-of-sight (NLoS) scenarios.
-The total over-the-air measurement duration exceeds 11 hours.
+The total over-the-air measurement duration exceeds 18 hours.
+While DeepJSCC is known to perform well under low-SNR conditions, our real-world experiments focus on the 10–20~\!dB range due to practical testbed constraints.
+First, in over-the-air experiments, noise power is estimated using transmitted zero padding, and the estimation becomes unreliable at very low SNR.
+Second, packet detection becomes significantly less reliable as noise increases, leading to high packet loss and frequent retransmissions.

-For image transmission, we consider two baselines: i) direct deployment of existing DeepJSCC~\cite{bourtsoulatze2019deepjscc}, where the same neural network mentioned in Section~\ref{ssec:implementation} is adopted without our proposed modifications and further trained with OFDM; ii) standard image codecs, where JPEG is used for source coding, low-density parity-check (LDPC) code~\cite{gallager1962low} is adopted for channel coding with a block length of 672 and a code rate of 1/2~\cite{tang2024contrastive}, and 16QAM is applied for OFDM transmission.
+For image transmission, we consider three baselines: i) direct deployment of existing DeepJSCC~\cite{bourtsoulatze2019deepjscc}, where the same neural network mentioned in Section~\ref{ssec:implementation} is adopted without our proposed modifications and further trained with OFDM; ii) JSCC-OFDM proposed in~\cite{yang2022jsccofdm}, which is specially designed for OFDM systems.
+The authors introduce a clipping module to reduce the PAPR.
+Following the original paper, we set the clipping ratio to $\rho=1.4$, which was reported to provide the best balance between PAPR reduction and reconstruction performance.
+We adopt the modified OFDM+CE+EQ variant reported in the original paper, where the CE/EQ refinement subnetworks are not used.
+To ensure a fair comparison, we employ the same OFDM receiver pipeline for all schemes by using least squares (LS)-based channel estimation and zero-forcing (ZF) equalization instead of the original minimum mean square error (MMSE)-based receiver.
+Furthermore, we replace the original encoder and decoder neural networks with the same encoder and decoder architecture adopted by our method and retrain the model using the same dataset.
+This implementation ensures that any performance differences are attributable to the proposed intermediate-layer system design rather than differences in the receiver algorithms or neural network architecture. iii) standard image codecs, where JPEG is used for source coding, low-density parity-check (LDPC) code~\cite{gallager1962low} is adopted for channel coding with a block length of 672 and a code rate of 1/2~\cite{tang2024contrastive}, and 16QAM is applied for OFDM transmission.
 Following~\cite{bourtsoulatze2019deepjscc}, when JPEG decoding fails, the image is reconstructed using the mean pixel value for each channel.